clime/clime.github.io/_posts/2018-09-18-starting-your-own-distro.markdown

 This feature of `rpkg` utility enables you to work with the sources in their unpacked form and only pack them when you need to build them.
-With this feature, instead of adding patch files and `Patch:` directives into the spec file, you could just commit the changes without needing to generate patch files from them.
+With this feature, instead of adding patch files and `Patch:` directives into the spec file, you could just commit the changes without needing to generate patch files at all.

 That's it.
-This tutorial the basic gist of how it works under the hood in Fedora and similarly, in other rpm distros.
-All those distros still use just the traditional spec+patches+tarballs approach exclusively, however.
+This tutorial should give you the basic gist of how it works under the hood in Fedora and similarly, in other rpm distros.
+All those distros still use just the traditional spec+patches+tarballs approach.
 So if you use the setup presented here, you are going to be ahead of them as far as Git package maintenance goes.

 Anything else?
 --------------